-How many times has someone said to you, “don’t worry, it will only take a minute”, for it to take around six hours, completely disrupt your meticulously planned out schedule, and after all is said and done, seem to set you back several days?
+How many times has someone said to you, “don’t worry, it will only take a minute”, for whatever it is to actually take around six hours?

 Working as part of a large team, this happens to me all the time — often several times a day.
 And it frustrates the hell out of me.

 Time is limited and I want to get as much out of it as I can, so I plan everything I do out to the last millisecond.
-As you could probably imagine, when even the smallest of things get in the way of my plans, I throw a hissy fit and waste more timing wishing I could turn back the clock.
-In fact, I’m sure you know what I mean.
-You’re probably thinking right now about the thousand other things you could be doing instead of reading this lamenting article.
+As you could probably imagine, then, when even the smallest of things get in the way of my plans, I throw a hissy fit and waste more time readjusting for the disruption and wishing I could turn back the clock.

 Knowledge Dispels Fear

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...